torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 The high level process to rebuild a data/attr fork mapping btree is:

-1. Walk the reverse mapping records to generate ``struct xfs_bmbt_rec`` records from the reverse mapping records for that inode and fork.
+1. Walk the reverse mapping records to generate ``struct xfs_bmbt_rec`` records from the reverse mapping records for that ianalde and fork.
    Append these records to an xfarray.
    Compute the bitmap of the old bmap btree blocks from the ``BMBT_BLOCK`` records.